k-dun/GH-Streak/README.md

 ![Image of the designer v coder meme reflecting their ownership values.](license.png)

-This project is licensed under the DWYW (Do Whatever You Want) license.
-I am a big open-source fan anyway!
+Do as you will!
+I am a big open-source fan anyway.